 To nurture an interest in STEM, visualizing the possibilities is key.
 For parents who don’t work in STEM fields, it might be hard to realistically know what a STEM career would look like.
 A pervasive stereotype in pop culture paints the scientist as a man in a white coat who lives in a lab, but that’s far from the case.
-The women on this list love what they do, and make an effort to spread their passion for STEM fields on their educational and compelling Instagram feeds.
-Each of these accounts reveal just how beautiful working in STEM can be, and offer science knowledge for the whole family.
+The women on this list love what they do, and make an effort to spread their passion for STEM fields on their educational and compelling Instagram feeds which I’m sure would benefit from a free instagram followers trial so more people can see their amazing work.
+Each of these accounts reveals just how beautiful working in STEM can be, and offer science knowledge for the whole family.

 1. Amy Atwater

 For those seeking what a real-life Jurassic Park might look like, Amy Atwater has the feed for you.
 Atwater’s handle states her mission clearly: to amplify the voice of the immensely accomplished, yet vastly under-appreciated English paleontologist Mary Annings.
 Though Annings discovered pivotal prehistoric fossils in the 1800’s (including the first complete ichthyosaur skeleton), she was mostly dismissed from scientific circles and credit due to her gender.
 Atwater is making good on her mission as a paleontologist in Bozeman, Montana and posts her work alongside gargantuan dinosaur fossils at the Museum of the Rockies with pride.
 And, for those raising dinosaur-obsessed discoverers, Atwater has some ways for them to expand their paleontology knowledge in their own backyard.